Billets, slabs and beam blanks

 length of beam and profile bundles.

-• The magnet control system enables the magnets to be moved automatically and thus to be positioned on the load correctly matching the respective length.
+- The magnet controller enables the magnets to be moved automatically and thus to be positioned on the load correctly matching the respective length.
 This minimises load sag and guarantees safe material transport.

 Figure 3: Two independent spreader beams with quick change system unloading a railway wagon